rymend/MSFTImagineArchive/300 - Neural Networks with CNTK/2 - Process/readme.md

 	_Creating a new project_

-1. Open a File Explorer window (Windows) or a Finder window (macOS) and navigate to the directory that you specified in the previous step.
+1. Open a File Explorer window (Windows) or a Finder window (macOS) and navigate to the project directory that you specified in the previous step.
 Confirm that it contains a subdirectory with the same name as the project.
 Open the subdirectory and examine its contents.
 Confirm that it contains a subdirectory named "aml_config" and a pair of Python scripts named **train.py** and **score.py**, as shown below.

 	![Inspecting the project directory](Images/project-directory.png)